Angel Names

 BarakielVariant overlap and spelling confusionCheck whether blessing or Watcher material is in view

-The right correction is not to make Bezaliel sound brighter or darker.
 The right correction is to keep the role small and the citation clear.

 For the reader, that means mystery does not create permission for prayer, fear, or myth-building.
 When the evidence stays thin, restraint is the real content.